OSSVerse/OSSVerse/docs/concepts/overview.md

 ## OSSVerse as a Solution:

 A trustworthy marketplace for Open-Source Assurance Service Providers (OASP) backed by a thriving open-source security community.
 Affordable and timely access to vendor-neutral security services for organizations producing and consuming open-source.
 OASP-led open source assurance service delivery would give full control over their open source components.

+## Key Features :

+**Open Network**: OSSVerse fosters an open network of Open Source Assurance Providers (OSAPs) to offer businesses a diverse range of security and assurance services.

+**Trust and Verification**: Every service provider on OSSVerse undergoes rigorous verification processes to ensure the quality and reliability of their offerings.

+**Beckn and Be-Secure Integration**: Built on the Beckn protocols and leveraging Be-Secure, OSSVerse enables seamless and efficient transactions within the open source software ecosystem while providing robust security assurance services.

 ![Marketplace](/docs/assets/images/diagrams/marketplace.png)